 Long nature walks carrying heavy equipment are not something I like to do, so I try to reduce my gear to the minimum.

 Most of the time I carry just my camera with a 100mm macro lens, a small and lightweight tripod, an IR shutter release and a couple of sheets of white and wax paper.
 I use these as natural light reflectors and diffusers.

 Whenever possible, I try to bring more gear with me but this essential kit has never failed me.

-Flower photography depends a lot on location, weather conditions and time of day.
+Macro flower photography depends a lot on location, weather conditions and time of day.
 Being one step ahead and planning are key factors in shooting flowers.

 I try to scout the place and check the weather conditions in advance.
 Calculating the best time of the day to photograph is also important.
-This will affect the harshness and colour temperature of sunlight.
+This will affect the harshness and color temperature of sunlight.

 Early morning and late afternoon have a softer light than midday.
 And the end of the day has a warmer light than the morning.

 Spring is for me the best time for flower photography.
 The conditions are optimal, the sun is shining and the flowers are blooming.

 But it doesn’t mean the other seasons can’t offer great images.
 This next picture was photographed in wintertime with early morning raindrops.

 With such a tight framing, composition assumes a dominant role in the image.
 Following the rule of thirds and using negative space are great ways to create interest in your image.